fsh-nur/2tier-architecture-deployment-aws/README.md

 4. Launch the instance
 5. SSH into the instance in GitBash
-6. In order to install mongodb you must enter the following commands:
+6. In order to install mongodb you must enter the following commands individually:

 ```
 sudo apt update -y